Description length of canonical and microcanonical models: Introduction

+While the impact of non-equivalence on the difference between log-likelihoods is relatively well understood~\cite{squartini15, qi}, its effects on the difference between complexities remain largely unexplored.
+To encompass a broad spectrum of applications, our study focuses on maximum-entropy models suitable for studying systems represented by binary rectangular matrices (e.g., bipartite networks, time series).
+More precisely, we aim at determining i) whether the influence of non-equivalence persists even when the complexity term is accounted for, and ii) whether non-equivalent canonical and microcanonical models should, in fact, be regarded as statistically distinct models.
+We conclude that the answer to both questions is yes, raising the question of whether non-equivalence can be defined at the model selection level.
+Furthermore, we show that in the presence of extensively many constraints, the choice of prior in a Bayesian framework can critically affect the resulting description length, underscoring the importance of this choice in non-equivalent settings.

 The rest of the paper is organized as follows.
-In section \ref{mdl}, we introduce MDL for discrete data; specifically, we define two alternative approaches to MDL, i.e. the NML-induced one and the Bayesian one, that are compared in the last section.
-In section \ref{dl} we provide a general expression for the difference between the description length of canonical and microcanonical models as a function of the Kullback-Leibler divergence between the two distributions.
-In section \ref{app}, we explicitly derive the description length of both the canonical and the microcanonical variant of models defined by one global constraint (i.e. the sum of the entries of a matrix) as well as one-sided local constraints (i.e. the row-specific sums of a matrix).
+Section~\ref{mdl} introduces MDL for discrete data and the Normalized Maximum Likelihood (NML) approach to define description lengths.
+In Section~\ref{dl}, we provide a general expression for the difference between the description lengths of canonical and microcanonical models as a function of the Kullback-Leibler divergence between the two distributions.
+In Section~\ref{app}, we explicitly derive and compare the description lengths of both the canonical and the microcanonical formulations of models defined by one global constraint (i.e., the sum of the entries of a matrix) as well as one-sided local constraints (i.e., the row-specific sums of a matrix).
 While the first constraint leads to ensemble equivalence, the second set of constraints leads to ensemble non-equivalence.
-Finally, the findings of section \ref{app} are used in section \ref{nml_bayes} to review the relationship between the NML-based approach and the Bayesian approach when non-equivalence holds.
+Finally, Section~\ref{nml_bayes} reviews the relationship between the NML-based and Bayesian approaches when non-equivalence holds.